Some common causes of fungal toenail infections include:

 Options for treating toenail fungus include laser treatment, topical applications, and oral medications.

 - Laser treatment: During treatment, a laser beam penetrates the nail, and destroys the fungal infection.
-Laser is the safest, most effective method of treating fungal toenails and achieving clearance.
+Laser is a safe, effective method for treating fungal toenails and achieving clearance.
 Learn more about laser treatment for toenail fungus.

 - Oral antifungal medication: Oral medication may be effective at clearing the fungal nail infection.
 The fungi spores that are killed with treatment remain in the nail until the nail grows out.
 A fresh, healthy nail growing from the base is a sign that treatment is working.
 The non-infected, new nail continues growing forward, and the infected portions are clipped off.
 When the new nail reaches the end of the toe, the nail will look normal again.
 It can take 9 months or more for the new nail to grow back fully.
 HOWEVER, the medication is considered quite toxic, and studies have shown that organ damage (particularly the liver) is a risk factor.